DOAJ/doaj/cms/pages/docs/faq.md

 - **Troubleshooting uploads**: please [submit a bug report](https://github.com/DOAJ/doaj/issues/new/choose) (via GitHub) or [contact us](mailto:helpdesk@doaj.org) with the following details:
   - The time of the file upload.
 (If you saw the error more than 12 hours ago, please try the upload again before you contact us.)
   - Whether the error happened once or repeatedly
-  - The exact error message as it appeared during the upload.
+  - The exact error message that appeared during the upload.
 Include a screenshot.
   - The DOAJ account ID that you are logged in with.
 You will find this under 'Settings' in the Dashboard dropdown menu.
   - The file(s) you had problems with
   - The ISSN(s) of the journal